-The pristine waters of the Great Australian Bight are in danger.
+The whales and wildlife of the Great Australian Bight are still in danger.

-Drilling for oil in the deep, wild waters of the Great Australian Bight is just too risky – it could devastate this pristine area, its marine life, local communities, fishing and tourism businesses.
+Drilling for oil in the deep, wild waters of the Great Australian Bight is simply too risky – it could devastate marine life, local communities, fishing and tourism businesses.
 An oil spill in our Great Australian Bight could be catastrophic, reaching as far as Bondi.

 What’s more, if tapped and burned, the oil in our Bight would single-handedly blow Australia’s carbon budget—and our liveable climate.